 Hoàn Kiếm lake, Hà Nội, Việt Nam

-Turtle Tower also called Tortoise Tower is a small tower in the middle of Hoan Kiem lake, Viet Nam.
-In the past, The Thap Rua was used to be the “Statue of Liberty” in Viet Nam, Which was replaced by French.
+Turtle Tower also called Tortoise Tower (Vietnamese name: Thap Rua) is a small tower in the middle of Hoan Kiem lake, in the heart of Hanoi.
+In the past, The Thap Rua was used to be the “Statue of Liberty” in Vietnam, which was replaced by the French.